Math is Fun

 In fact, the radical symbol (like √x) always means the principal (positive) square root, so √x is a function because its codomain is correct.

-So, what you choose for the codomain can actually affect whether something is a function or not.
+So, what we choose for the codomain can actually affect whether something is a function or not.

 Notation